 Bauman’s Farm Market (Webster)

-Known for its Scary Pumpkin Room, Bauman’s is a family favorite with a free hay maze, cider, fried cakes, and a cozy photo-worthy teepee.
+Known for its Scary Pumpkin Room, Bauman’s is a family favorite featuring a free hay maze, cider, fried cakes, and a cozy, photo-worthy teepee.

 Website →